Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 Relaxation training helps individuals gain emotional regulation skills and cope with distressing situations more efficiently.

-In a CBT group, participants learn to recognize the connection between their thoughts and feelings.
+In a CBT group, participants learn to recognize the connection between their thoughts, physical sensations, feelings and behavior.

-They understand how negative thoughts can lead to emotional discomfort and maladaptive behaviors.
+They understand how negative thoughts can lead to emotional discomfort and drive maladaptive behaviors.

 By identifying these thought patterns and working to replace them with more rational and balanced thoughts, group members can better manage their emotional reactions.